Kyle Stanley rallies to win Phoenix Open - Golf News

 "I'm never going to forget that,'' Stanley said.
 "But I think it makes this one a lot sweeter, just being able to bounce back.
 I'm kind of at a loss for words.
 I'm very grateful for the support I've gotten.
 It's unbelievable.
 Unbelievable turnaround.''

-One of the tour's longest hitters at only 5-foot-11 and 165 pounds, Stanley birdied the par-5 13th and par-4 14th to take a one-stroke lead at 15 under.
-On No. 13, he powered a 376-yard drive through the desert area to set up the tying two-putt birdie.
+The 24-year-old Stanley, one of the tour's longest hitters at only 5-foot-11 and 165 pounds, birdied the par-5 13th and par-4 14th to take a one-stroke lead at 15 under.
+On No. 13, the bearded former Clemson star powered a 376-yard drive just through the desert area to set up the tying two-putt birdie.

 On 14, he hit a 325-yard drive down the middle and holed a 12-footer to take lead.